RandySheriffH/tracer/README.md

 - Keep history of browsing for easy trace back
 - Support viewing of embedded graphs
-- Show Thumbnail for large graphs
+- Show thumbnail for large graphs
 - Trace upstream and downstream
 - Search node by keyword